Asha Black: Plot

 Five people of Indian origin are killed in Kuala Lumpur, Malaysia, within a short period of time.
 At first, the attacks are believed to be racially motivated, but investigating officer Anwar Ali, a Tamilian of Indian origin, feels that there are no grounds for that claim.
 He and his team find a common factor among the victims on Facebook: they all had a mutual friend called "Asha Black".
 Asha is a 17-year-old girl addicted to making online friends and chatting with them 24/7.

-When an online romance blooms between "Asha Black" and Coimbatore-based young musician, Rohit, Rohit decides to go to Kuala Lumpur to meet her on her 18th birthday.
-With the help of a taxi driver Senthilnathan, he reaches Asha's house, but unfortunately, she has committed suicide.
+An online romance blooms between "Asha Black" and Rohit, a musician based in Coimbatore.
+Rohit decides to go to Kuala Lumpur to meet her on her 18th birthday.
+With the help of Senthilnathan, a taxi driver, he reaches Asha's house, but unfortunately, she has committed suicide.
 Then, it is revealed that Asha was a victim of sexual abuse through Facebook, and she is addicted to it because her parents have no time to spend with her.
-Enraged, Rohit, with the help of Senthilnathan, kills Asha's tormentors and finally kills a security guard who sexually abused Asha when she was a young girl in school, and this news was abandoned by her own parents to safeguard their reputation.
-Anwar tracks down Rohit with all evidence and arrests him but silently praises his killings.
-The film ends with Anwar realizing how parents' care and attention is important to children stopping them from getting addicted to bad habits and discusses with his daughter to how to spend their weekend.
+Enraged, Rohit, with the help of Senthilnathan, kills Asha's tormentors and finally kills a security guard who sexually abused Asha when she was a young girl in school.
+Asha's own parents abandoned this news to safeguard their reputation.
+Anwar tracks down Rohit with all the evidence and arrests him but silently praises his killings.
+The film ends with Anwar realizing how parents' care and attention are important to children, stopping them from getting addicted to bad habits, and discussing with his daughter how to spend their weekend.